Irish Bacon and Cabbage

 in shallow 2-quart baking dish.

-refrigerate at least 4 hours or overnight; turn chicken over several times
+and refrigerate at least 4 hours or overnight; turn chicken over several

 Preheat coals in outdoor barbeque.
 Remove chicken from marinade; reserving

-hot coals.
-Cook until underside of chicken is dark brown, 20-25 minutes.
-Brush
+above hot coals.
+Cook until underside of chicken is dark brown, 20-25

-is dark brown, 20-25 minutes longer.
-Turn chicken over; continue cooking until
+chicken is dark brown, 20-25 minutes longer.
+Turn chicken over; continue

-chicken is fork tender, 5-10 minutes longer, brushing often with marinade.
+cooking until chicken is fork tender, 5-10 minutes longer, brushing

 Top